 These vendors aren’t just selling a few brands or kinds, either.
-Most of the time, you can find at least a dozen different types at your local grocery and an even more dizzying selection online.
-You’ve also learned that not all oils are the same, and they vary widely in quality.
-That discovery can be especially confusing and frustrating when you want to buy coconut oil for your health and beauty needs.
+You can usually find at least a dozen different types at your local grocery and an even more dizzying selection online.
+You’ve also learned that not all oils are the same and vary widely in quality.
+That discovery can be incredibly confusing and frustrating when you want to buy coconut oil for your health and beauty needs.

-Here are some essential guidelines that should be in any good quality coconut oil that you might consider purchasing.
+Here are some essential guidelines for any good quality coconut oil you might consider purchasing.
 We’ve mentioned a few of these before in our previous blog posts, but they are worth repeating when you need to make a smart purchase:

 Cold Pressed/Expeller Pressed/Centrifuge Extracted

-Many consumers feel good about getting something that’s come from pesticide-free growing and harvesting practices.
-But if you want to buy organic coconut oil, the labeling can get a little sketchy, since the definitions of what it truly means are unclear.
-Essentially, most coconuts come from organic harvests, as evidenced by their having very little pesticide residue.
-There are also no documented genetically modified varieties of coconuts, so they are all also non-GMO.
+Many consumers feel good about getting something from pesticide-free growing and harvesting practices.
+But if you want organic coconut oil, the labeling can get a little sketchy since its definitions are unclear.
+Most coconuts come from organic harvests, as evidenced by their minimal pesticide residue.
+There are also no documented genetically modified varieties of coconuts, so they are all non-GMO.
 Read labels on the oils and research the brands if you need more information.

 As with purity, this is another no-brainer classification.
 You’ll always want to look for coconut oils with the least amount of processing and ones that haven’t been subjected to chemical extraction methods.
-Some of the refined oils are good for cooking because of a higher smoke point.
-One oil to avoid completely is labeled “RBD,” which means refined, bleached, and deodorized.
+Some refined oils are suitable for cooking because of a higher smoke point.
+One oil to avoid is “RBD,” which means refined, bleached, and deodorized.
 This type makes coconut oil indistinguishable from any other oil and has none of the positives of better quality brands.

-The best quality coconut oil has a snowy white color as a solid, which is how you’ll see most brands when you are shopping at the store.
+The best quality coconut oil has a snowy white color as a solid, which is how you’ll see most brands when shopping at the store.
 If you notice any gray or yellow discoloration, this might be a sign of contamination, smoke residue, or mold.
-Don’t worry if you see molding, because this simply means that the oil contains older or sun-dried coconuts and is safe to use.
+Don’t worry if you see molding because the oil contains older or sun-dried coconuts and is safe to use.
 When melted, your oil should be nearly as clear as water.

 Good coconut oil should have that pleasant and irresistible smell and flavor.
-More refined varieties lose many of those qualities.
-But if you notice that the oil has too strong an aroma and/or taste, this is also a sign of inferiority.
+Unfortunately, more refined varieties lose many of those qualities.
+But if you notice that the oil has too strong an aroma and taste, this is also a sign of inferiority.
 Some brands might also give off a slightly roasted or even smoky element, which comes from the heating process during extraction.
-Overall, you should look for coconut oils that offer a mild sensory experience.
+Looking for coconut oils that offer a mild sensory experience would be best.

-Coconut oils that have gone through the most careful growing, harvesting, and least amount of processing without chemicals do involve a higher standard of production.
+Coconut oils that have gone through the most careful growing, harvesting, and least amount of processing without chemicals involve a higher production standard.
 That means the cost often gets passed along to consumers.
-Less expensive coconut oils offer less health and nutritional benefits, and thus will likely and eventually be a waste of time and money.
-Kapuluan is one of the best you can find in a very crowded market and does cost a bit more than most.
+Less expensive coconut oils offer fewer health and nutritional benefits and thus will likely and eventually be a waste of time and money.
+Kapuluan is one of the best you can find in a crowded market and costs a bit more than most.
 But you’ll find it’s a worthy extra investment for good quality coconut oil and an essential part of your health and beauty regimen.